Installation & Repairs

 The geared hub motor has a clutch inside which engages the motor when motorized and free wheels when motor is not providing a torque.
 The brushless geared hub motor does not have any drag when riding as a normal bike; it feels just like 2 free ball bearing.

-350W provides 60Nm and 500W peak power enough toques and power for your 10% uphill climbing in pedal assist mode for 80Kg rider.
+350W provides 60Nm and 500W peak power enough toques and power for your 10% uphill climbing in pedal assist mode for an 80Kg rider.
 Don’t expect an ebike climbing up hills fast without pedaling.

 500W provides 80Nm enough to climb 15% grade for 80kg rider and power up to 750W.
 You will have more performance using 500W.
-Select 500W if you need more climbing ability, higher acceleration and speed; note that more is not always better since it drains battery more quickly and is slightly heavier.
+Select 500W if you need more climbing ability, higher acceleration, and speed; note that more is not always better since it drains the battery more quickly and is slightly heavier.